Quantum cellular automata for quantum error correction and density classification

-We consider each cell to be a qubit, and the QCAs to be started in an all-0 space-time configuration; the initial 1D configuration is then encoded on the $t=0$ string.
-It turns out that self-duality in the CAs to be quantized, defined as $f(\neg s_{i-1}, \neg s_{i}, \neg s_{i+1})= \neg f(s_{i-1}, s_{i}, s_{i+1}) $ (where $\neg$ denotes binary complement), is a key property to allow for decoupling of past configurations from the present ones within the code-space of the QCAs.
-Self-duality means that two CA configurations $\zeta$ and $\bar{\zeta}$ that are related to each other by a state flip applied on every cell will conserve this symmetry throughout their orbits, so that flipping all past cells of the orbit of $\bar{\zeta}$ makes all past configurations of $\zeta$ and $\bar{\zeta}$ the same.
-For a QCA constructed from a self-dual CA, that means that the present configuration can be kept as a coherent logical superposition of $ \otimes_i |0_{i,t}\rangle$ and $ \otimes_i |1_{i,t}\rangle $ with possibly some equal set of errors on both while past configurations are decoupled.
-It is worth noting that a naive quantization of a CA often violates unitarity, translation invariance, locality and/or self-duality; the range of CA-derived 1D QCAs that perform QEC is therefore rather constrained.
+We consider each cell to be a qubit, and the QCAs to be started in an all-0 space-time configuration; the logical state is then encoded on the $t=0$ (bi)string.
+It turns out that self-duality in the CAs to be quantized, defined as $f(\neg s_{i-1}, \neg s_{i}, \neg s_{i+1})= \neg f(s_{i-1}, s_{i}, s_{i+1}) $, is a key property to allow for decoupling of past and present configurations.
+Self-duality means that two CA configurations $\zeta$ and $\bar{\zeta}$ with all cells in complementary states [i.e., $\zeta(i)=\bar{\zeta}(i)\oplus 1\mod 2\; \forall i \in L_d$] will conserve this symmetry throughout their orbits, so that flipping all past cells of the orbit of $\bar{\zeta}$ makes all past configurations of $\zeta$ and $\bar{\zeta}$ the same.
+For a QCA constructed from a self-dual CA, that means that the present configuration can be kept as a coherent logical superposition of $|\zeta^{(t)} \rangle =\hat{E} \otimes_i |0_{i,t}\rangle$ and $ |\bar{\zeta}^{(t)} \rangle =\hat{E} \otimes_i |1_{i,t}\rangle $, with some set of errors $\hat{E}$ on both, while past configurations are decoupled as a product state (which is the same for both logical states), $|\bar{\zeta}^{(t')} \rangle \to |\zeta^{(t')} \rangle $ for $t'<t$.
+It is worth noting that naive quantization of CAs often violates unitarity, translation invariance, locality and/or self-duality; the range of CA-derived 1D QCAs that perform QEC is therefore constrained.
+Hamiltonian systems, having continuous-time dynamics and generating generally non-local unitaries, cannot be QCAs~\cite{Farrelly, NoQCA1, NoQCA2}.